Aliases for SOX2 Gene

 Previous GeneCards Identifiers for SOX2 Gene

 This intronless gene encodes a member of the SRY-related HMG-box (SOX) family of transcription factors involved in the regulation of embryonic development and in the determination of cell fate.
 The product of this gene is required for stem-cell maintenance in the central nervous system, and also regulates gene expression in the stomach.
 Mutations in this gene have been associated with optic nerve hypoplasia and with syndromic microphthalmia, a severe form of structural eye malformation.
 This gene lies within an intron of another gene called SOX2 overlapping transcript (SOX2OT). [provided by RefSeq, Jul 2008]

 GeneCards Summary for SOX2 Gene

 SOX2 (SRY-Box 2) is a Protein Coding gene.
-Diseases associated with SOX2 include Microphthalmia, Syndromic 3 and Tracheoesophageal Fistula.
-Among its related pathways are Transcriptional Regulatory Network in Embryonic Stem Cell and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein heterodimerization activity.
-An important paralog of this gene is SOX3.
+Diseases associated with SOX2 include Microphthalmia, Syndromic 3 and Esophageal Atresia.
+Among its related pathways are Deactivation of the beta-catenin transactivating complex and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
+An important paralog of this gene is SOX1.